maxemitchell/portfolio/README.md

 1. Clone the repo.
 2. Install yarn (or npm) if you don't already have it.
 3. In the top level directory, run `yarn install`
+4. Look at the `.env.example` file, and create local `.env.production` and `.env.development` files with your API Keys.
-4. To run locally, run `yarn dev`
+5. To run locally, run `yarn dev`
-5. To test the production version, run `yarn build` followed by `yarn serve`
+6. To test the production version, run `yarn build` followed by `yarn serve`

 ## Future Development:
 - Add a light mode and ability to toggle between